 You can add some adventure to your day and take a boat tour on the lagoon if you arrive between May and August.
-An amphibious boat tour is perfect for those trying to capture fantastic photos of the bergs and the seals which can often be seen swimming between them.
+An amphibious boat tour is perfect for those trying to capture fantastic photos of the bergs and the seals, which can often be seen swimming between them.

-A short walk away from the lagoon is the Diamond beach where icebergs from the lagoon have washed up on shore.
+A short walk away from the lagoon is the Diamond Beach, where icebergs from the lagoon have washed up onshore.
 Here, they lay in the sun, glistening like diamonds on the black, volcanic sand.

 You will end your day at accommodations near Jökulsárlón glacier lagoon.

-Your local guide will stop at some of his favourite places in the East and tell you about the area's interesting history and folklore.
-At the end of the day, however, you will arrive at Egilsstaðir, the largest town in East Iceland.
+Your local guide will stop at some of their favorite places in the East and tell you about the area's interesting history and folklore.

-There you will see a rare sight in Iceland: a forest.
+Near Egilsstaðir, you will see a rare sight in Iceland: a forest.
 Over the past few days, you might have noticed a lack of trees in the country as Iceland is famous for having very few.
 However, Hallormsstaðaskógur is Iceland's largest forest with 80 different species of tree.

 After exploring the forest and the nearby Lake Lagarfljót, you will head to your accommodations in the area where you will spend the night.

-Now it is time to head north and your first stop today will be an impressive one, Dettifoss waterfall.
+Otherwise, your first stop today will be an impressive one, Dettifoss waterfall.

 This cascade earned international fame after appearing in the opening sequence of Ridley Scott’s sci-fi Prometheus.
-It is also considered the most powerful waterfall in Europe and the rumbling noise from the waterfall will surely echo in your ears as you head to your next destination.
+It is also considered the most powerful waterfall in Europe, and the rumbling noise from the waterfall will surely echo in your ears as you head to your next destination.

 You will explore Námaskarð pass, a geothermal area in the Lake Mývatn area.
-The strange landscape there is filled with steaming fumaroles and bubbling mud pots, reminding most of Mars rather than planet Earth.
+The strange landscape is filled with steaming fumaroles and bubbling mud pots, reminding most of Mars rather than planet Earth.

 Next, you will travel to the idyllic town of Akureyri.
 Along the way, you will make a stop at the Goðafoss waterfall.
-This incredible landmark is also the location where Iceland adopted Christianity in around 900 AD.
+This incredible landmark is also the location where Iceland adopted Christianity around 900 AD.

-You will spend the night in Akureyri
+You will spend the night in Akureyri.